Frequently Asked Questions

 Do you like to use artificial light setups or do you prefer working with natural light?

 We are primarily natural light photographers and will typically shoot without a flash whenever possible.
-For certain creative portraits and for reception lighting, we will often use additional lighting/off-camera flash.
+For certain creative portraits and for reception lighting, we will often use additional lighting and off-camera flash.

 Do you shoot in color or black and white?
 If you shoot in color, do you edit in black and white or other special filters?